ChetashriPalyadwar/Basic-Banking-System-TSF-/README.md

 # Basic-Banking-System-TSF-

-I have completed this project under internship offered by The Sparks Foundation(TSF).In this project using HTML,CSS & Javascript we can transfer money and can view the transaction history for the same.
+I have completed this project under internship offered by The Sparks Foundation(TSF).
+In this project we can transfer money and can view the transaction history for the same by using HTML,CSS & Javascript.